Digital resource coming soon…

 The project kicked-off with a group of thirty-four children from associated communities undertaking an 8-day journey, tracking the Seven Sisters Songline from Iron Knob through to Atila and ending at the sacred Cave Hill site.
 Along the way, stops were made to learn relatable inma–song, dance and walka from significant cultural custodians.
 A key outcome of this deliverable is the development of a digital resource, which aims to better assist educators in teaching specific Aboriginal content in the classroom.

 During the Amata residencies children learnt about ancient Inma and Walka of the Seven Sisters Dreaming.
-Inma is the ceremonial song and dance that accompanies the Tjukurpa (Dreaming stories), and Walka, the body paint.
+Inma is the ceremonial song and dance that accompanies the Tjukurpa (Dreaming stories), and Walka, the body paint and designs.
 Children also learnt the ancient art of Punu (traditional wood work) with renowned artist, Mary Pan.
 It is vital for the next generations to learn these art forms to ensure this ancient knowledge is not lost.
-The Inma, Walka and Punu residency at Amata was supported by Country Arts SA's Step Out Grant - Regional Arts Fund.
+The Inma, Walka and Punu residency at Amata was supported by Country Arts SA’s Step Out Grant – Regional Arts Fund.

 The Pukatja residency saw children working with claymation artist Jonathan Daw, to recreate the Seven Sisters Tjukurpa into contemporary children’s animations.
 Students took these ancient stories and have transformed parts of them into two visual Claymations of their imagining.